All that we do is linked back to the child – our ethos is to give all children in Cornwall the best start in life.

 This we feel is achieved by:

-- Ensuring there are no barriers to using our services such as affordability, access and transportation, meeting the needs of each individual child, supporting our families, listening to the needs of our parents, creating and supporting strong partnerships and more.
+Ensuring there are no barriers to using our services such as affordability and access, meeting the needs of each individual child, supporting our families, listening to the needs of our parents, creating and supporting strong partnerships and more.

-- Through thorough consultation with our parents from settling in to on-going daily discussions, Tapestry, information sharing, parent evenings, monthly newsletters, presentations, events and parent surveys.
+Through thorough consultation with our parents from settling in to on-going daily discussions, FAMLY, information sharing, parent evenings, monthly newsletters, presentations, events and parent surveys.

 Young children develop faster when being cared for in a safe nurturing environment.
 We aim to achieve this by:

-- Encouraging children to take safe risks so that they can learn through doing, however, the emphasis of ‘safe’ ensures your children grow confidently and reduces the fear of the unknown.
+Encouraging children to take safe risks so that they can learn through experiential learning, however, the emphasis of ‘safe’ ensures your children grow confidently and reduces the fear of the unknown.
 This improves behaviour and increases confidence and self-esteem.

-- Offering children from three months to eleven years of age a unique childcare provision.
+Offering children from three months to five years of age a unique childcare provision.
 Our work has, at its core, the aim of enabling children to develop their emotional, social, cognitive, interpersonal and physical skills, and their desire to explore, discover and be creative.